10 winter flowers to plant now for a flurry of blooms over the colder months

 (Image credit: Getty Images)

-Heathers – specifically the Erica x darleyensis variety – are versatile winter flowers that can make a dramatic display.
+Heathers – specifically the Erica x darleyensis variety – are versatile winter plants that flower and create dramatic displays during the colder months.

-'Unlike some of their cousins, they are less fussy over soil type.
-(Some Heathers will only succeed in acid soil),' says Morris, advising that you use them in flower beds for effective low ground cover.
+'Unlike some of their cousins, they are less fussy over soil type,' says Morris, advising that you use them in flower beds for effective low-ground cover.
+'However, some heathers will only succeed in acid soil.'

-They come in many shades of white, pink, lilac, mauve and red, and some even boast colourful foliage, so if you select a mix 'they can easily provide flowers from November right through until April,' he adds.
+They come in many shades of white, pink, lilac, mauve and red, and some even boast colourful foliage, so Morris recommends choosing a mixture for winter flowers from November right through to April.

 Close-up of blooming flower winter honeysuckle Lonicera fragrantissima (standishii), or January jasmine, Chinese honeysuckle